What type of foundation

 Foundation Repair Services: Pier & Beam

 An older form of foundation repair construction, a pier & beam home sits on an elevated foundation with a crawlspace beneath.
 It is supported by “pier” footers made of various materials; reinforced concrete, stacked cinder blocks, or even wood posts.

 The pier foundation repairs add a crawlspace beneath the home because it is elevated on footings made of blocks.
 There is typically a skirting placed around this foundation to create a more cohesive look for the home’s exterior.
 While the pier and beam foundation’s benefits are obvious, such as warmer floors and more accessible plumbing and electrical components, it is often difficult to repair simply because so few companies perform this type of foundation repair today.

 To begin, we remove the skirting around the foundation and shore up the home by placing temporary blocks beneath the home’s beams.
 Next, we install new piers, using rebar inside concrete for durability.
 Hydraulic jacks help make the home level before we hand-pour concrete into the final forms.
 Finally, we backfill holes and replace skirting if necessary.

 At CenTex, we offer an incredible warranty on our pier foundation correction work.
 We stand by what we do so that you can feel confident in your completed foundation.
-While we know that you have many foundation repair companies from which to choose, you can rest assured that CenTex offers the most cutting-edge repair solutions throughout the entire Austin area.
+While we know that you have many foundation repair companies from which to choose, you can rest assured that CenTex offers the most cutting-edge foundation repair services throughout the entire Austin area.